hugh-burgess/freakin-ravens/README.md

 This project is a little test to see if it's possible to create a game from React or JS.

-Step by step, building a small gam:
+Step by step, building a small game:

 - [x] animations
 - [ ] parallax backgrounds